Serve files to guests phones at your event via Wi-Fi

 The problem: you want to give a free MP3 audio file to your guests at your event and would like something more scalable, faster, cheaper and easier than giving out CDs and/or loading USB sticks manually, and would prefer the file to end on their smartphone anyhow where they can listen on headphones quickly.

-Proposed solution: Serve the files via locally hosted laptop web server on a private wireless network (WLAN).
-Users download to their iPhone/Android/laptop from the free wireless network.
-No internet connection is needed and download is full speed.
+Users download mp3 or similar file to their iPhone/Android/laptop from the free wireless network.
+No internet connection is needed and download is full wire speed.

 Users see’s the following QR Code for http://freetune.funk.co.nz/ to scan: